 Product renderings may use transparency to place a rendering over another image using a software such as Adobe Photoshop.
 Both jpg and png formats are great for drafts and revisions, but when you request your final images you should make sure you receive EXR or another HDRI format.

 An HDRI format allows much more information to be stored and can produce much better results when printed.
-Although, generally, differences between HDRI and formats such as jpg and png only become visible when the image is printed, and you cannot see the difference on a computer monitor.
+Although, generally, differences between HDRI and formats such as jpg and png only become apparent if you plan on making modifications to the images it can be great to have.

 Requesting the PSD (Adobe Photoshop) file in addition to the final image file can be useful if you ever foresee yourself needing to alter the image in the future.
 A PSD file allows a designer to separate out layers, effects, and backgrounds for easier manipulation.